 - (1) Issue a permit and ascertain compliance or noncompliance with the permit terms and conditions; - (2) Ascertain applicability of any requirement; - (3) Ascertain compliance or noncompliance with any applicable requirement; and - (4) Incorporate monitoring, recordkeeping, reporting, and compliance certification requirements into a permit.

-NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.

 Stat.
-Auth.: ORS 468.020 & 468A
+Auth.: ORS 468A